codedrunks/BrewBot/src/README.md

 <br>

 > ### Modal
-> The modal is a configurable form dialog that gets shown to a user.
+> The modal is a configurable form dialog that opens when a user runs a command.
-> Modals only work in the desktop client, not the mobile app.
+> In the Discord app it is shown as a popup / popover form.
 >
 > This is an abstract class, so you need to create a sub-class extending `Modal`
 >
 > #### Methods:
-> - `submit()` is executed when the user submitted the modal - this method needs to be overridden in a sub-class
+> - `submit()` is executed when the user has entered all data and submitted the modal - this method needs to be overridden in a sub-class
-> - `getInternalModal()` returns the modal object that needs to be passed to an interaction's `showModal()` method
+> - `getInternalModal()` returns the modal object that needs to be passed to an interaction's `int.showModal()` method.
+This will actually open the modal for the user.
 >
 > #### Events:
 > - `destroy` gets emitted when `.destroy()` is called to trigger the registry to delete this instance